saulocamposi/calculadorabitcoinv2/README.md

 # CalculadoraBitcoin V2
 #Presentation

  Calculadora Bitcoin shows up the most BTC Indexers of Brazil and South America countries.
-Everyday we have improving this project with more code and documentation and always as open source group that is proud to code for BTC and cryptocoins.
-Our aim is to increase the number of cards and sections with differente values of exhanges and miners abroad.
+We are continuously improving this project with more code and documentation, always as open source group that is proud to code for BTC and cryptocoins.
+Our aim is to increase the number of the cards and sections with differente exchanges values and miners abroad.

 #History